QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 We meet every **second** Tuesday of the month.

-We meet at [xHain](https://x-hain.de/de/participate/#content), a hackerspace at **Grünberger Str.
+We normally meet at [xHain](https://x-hain.de/de/participate/#content), a hackerspace at **Grünberger Str.
 16** in Friedrichshain.
 We abide by xHain's [hygiene concept](https://wiki.x-hain.de/de/xHain/hygiene-konzept).

+Because of current temporary strict hygiene controls, we will meet online for December. please join the mailing list to get the meeting link.

 ## Next meeting

 ```
-Tuesday November 9 19:30
+Tuesday December 14 20:00 - online!
 ```

 ## Future meetings

 ```
-Tuesday December 14 19:30
 ```